 Alligators are around many corners, especially on the Shark Valley Trail.
-You may be slower in winter and many of them are used to visitors, but rangers still advise visitors to keep at least five metres away from them.
+You may be slower in winter and many of them are used to visitors, but rangers still advise you to keep your distance.

-There are also many snakes including rattlesnakes around.
-They usually scurry off when they hear noise, but it is a good idea to watch where you put your feet especially on the grass.
+There are also many snakes including rattlesnakes.
+They usually scurry off when they hear noise, but it is a good idea to watch where you put your feet, especially on the grass.

-With the scorching heat in Florida, it is important to stay hydrated especially on trails with little to no shade.
-Bring water with you, but don’t eat any snacks along the trails.
-This is because it may attract some of the wildlife.
+With the heat in Florida, it is important to stay hydrated especially on trails with little to no shade.
+Bring water with you, but don’t eat any snacks along the trails as it may attract wildlife.